Online mirror descent and dual averaging: keeping pace in the dynamic case: Stabilized OMD

-Note that in Theorem~\ref{thm:somd} the stabilization parameter \(\gamma_t\) used in round \(t \geq 1\) depends on the learning rates for rounds \(t\) \emph{and} \(t+1\).
-Thus, to use stabilization as in Theorem~\ref{thm:somd} the learning rate for round \(t\) can depend on information available only \emph{up to round \(t-1\)}.
-This will be important when we derive first-order regret bounds in \Section{FirstOrder} where the learning rate depends on the past functions and iterates.
+One should note that in Theorem~\ref{thm:somd} the stabilization parameter \(\gamma_t\) used in round \(t \geq 1\) depends on the learning rates $\eta_t$ and $\eta_{t+1}$, the latter of which is used in the \emph{next} round.
+So the learning rate $\eta_{t+1}$ must be known in iteration $t$ in order to calculate $\gamma_t$ appropriately.
+This subtlety will arise, for example, when we derive first-order regret bounds in \Section{FirstOrder} --- here the learning rate is based on the subgradients of the past functions, not just on the iteration number.
 Reindexing the learning rates could fix the problem, but then the proof of \Theorem{somd} would look syntactically odd.
-Although this ``dependence on the future'' may seem unnatural, in \Section{comparison} we shall see that, under mild conditions, stabilized-OMD coincides with DA with dynamic learning rates.
-This extends the same behavior observed between OMD and DA when the learning rates are fixed.
-This may be seen as evidence that stabilization is a natural way to fix OMD for dynamic learning rates.
-Furthermore, \citet{McMahan17} shows this off-by-one difference among other algorithms for OCO and discusses the implications of this phenomenon.
+Although this dependence on the future may seem unnatural, in \Section{comparison} we shall see that under some mild conditions, stabilized OMD coincides exactly with DA with dynamic learning rates after reindexing.
+This matches the behavior observed between OMD and DA when the learning rates are fixed.
+In this sense, stabilization may seem as a natural way to fix OMD for dynamic learning rates.